errrzarrr/FlexBox_Cheatsheet/README.md

 # Flexbox Cheatsheet

+> This cheatsheet is meant to be a quick at-hand reference for The Flexbox Layout (Flexible Box) module.

 **`justify-content`**: this CSS property aligns items horizontally and accepts the following values:
 * `flex-start`: Items align to the left side of the container, default value.
 * `flex-end`: Items align to the right side of the container.